Package 'cffr'

 cff_create(demo_file, keys = newkeys)

-# Update a field on a list - i,e: authors, contacts, etc.
+# Update a field on a list, for example authors or contacts.

 old <- cff_create(demo_file)